sarahtaji/cse15l-lab-reports/lab2.md

    - The `handleRequest` method from the `Handler` class was called to process the request and generate the response based on the URL path and parameters.
    - The `handle` method from the `ServerHttpHandler` class was also accessed, which served as a bridge, taking in the `HTTP` request and guiding it to the correct `handler `method.

-2) What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+2) What are the relevant arguments to those methods and the values of any relevant class fields?
    - When processing the request, the method looks at the `url`, which in this case, receives the value `/add-message?s=Hello`.
-As the method processes the `url`, it makes changes to the `state` of the class.
+As the method processes the `url`, it changes the `state` of the class.
 Initially, `state` might be an empty string, but after processing the `/add-message?s=Hello` request, the `state` updates to contain the string `"1.
 Hello"`.
-In this context, the relevant argument to my method is the `url` with its specific value, and the field of the class that gets updated is `state`.
+In this context, the relevant argument to my method is the `url` with its specific value, and the class field that gets updated is `state`.

 3) How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
    - When accessing the `/add-message?s=Hello` endpoint, the initial value of the `state` field is an empty string, and the `currentIdx` starts at `0`.
 After processing the request, the `state` field changes to `"1.
 Hello"` and the `currentIdx` increments to `1`.
-If a request doesn't lead to a change in these values, such as a different request path or missing parameter, the fields would remain unchanged because the conditions to modify them in the `handleRequest` method wouldn't be met.
+If a request doesn't change these values, such as a different request path or missing parameter, the fields would remain unchanged because the conditions to modify them in the `handleRequest` method wouldn't be met.

-__Screenshot of add-messag "How are you":__
+__Screenshot of add-message "How are you":__
  ![image](How1.png)
 1) Which methods in your code are called?
    - the `handle` method from `ServerHttpHandler` class is called to process the `HTTP` request.